 Board members may serve up to two consecutive four-year terms.

 The Board meets at least four times per year.
-Generally meetings are held in February, April/May, August, October/November.
+Generally meetings are held in February, April, July, September and November.
 Refer to the Calendar section or Quick Link on the home page of this website for upcoming meeting dates and application due dates.

 Yes, though certain portion of meetings or hearings may be closed.
 For example, discussion of investigative matters or pending complaints are closed to the public.